ljmukdev/autorestock-microservices-frontend/README.md

 ---

-**StockPilot** - Streamlining your reselling business with intelligent automation.
+**AutoRestock** - Streamlining your reselling business with intelligent automation.